aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 will not block and the return value will be TRUE if the query has completed or FALSE otherwise.

-A common type of query is the occlusion query which counts the number of fragments/pixels which are written to the framebuffer (and not culled by Z/stencil/alpha testing or shader KILL instructions).
+The most common type of query is the occlusion query, ``PIPE_QUERY_OCCLUSION_COUNTER``, which counts the number of fragments which are written to the framebuffer without being culled by :ref:`Depth, Stencil, & Alpha` testing or shader KILL instructions.

+Another type of query, ``PIPE_QUERY_TIME_ELAPSED``, returns the amount of time, in milliseconds, the context takes to perform operations.

+Gallium does not guarantee the availability of any query types; one must always check the capabilities of the :ref:`Screen` first.

 Conditional Rendering